houzyk/thephilosophicalcode/content/articles/idempotency-in-action.md

 ![Idempotency In Action](/images/idempotency-in-action/cover.webp)

 > Imagine a chill Monday morning after a relaxing weekend, while going to work, you enter an empty elevator.
 Your destination is the 11th floor.
 Just before the door closes, a guy hastily enters.
 After a brief greeting, he impatiently presses the button for the 3rd floor a few times.
-The elevator soon moves to this floor and he enters the office.
+The elevator soon moves to this floor and he enters his office.
 It then continues upwards to the next intended floor.
-Notice that despite that person pressing the elevator button multiple times, it stopped only once at the intended destination.
+Notice that despite that person pressing the elevator button multiple times, it only stopped once at the intended destination.
 Why do you think this happens?
 Is it by design or by default?
 Welcome to idempotency in action!

 ## 1. Hello Idempotency.